tab1-web/faq/docs/gameplay/manor.md

 The game calculates how much your drops would have been worth, then gives you fruits of equivalent value.
 So you're not losing out, just getting rewards in a different form.

 ### Price Controls and Limits
-Castle lords control Manor prices, but they have restrictions:
+Castle lords control Manor prices and they don't have minimum or maximum price for setting up Manor.

-- **Maximum price:** 10x the base seed/fruit cost
-- **Minimum price:** 60% of base cost

 This prevents lords from completely manipulating the market.